 Should you buy mid-cap stocks or mutual funds?
 If you purchase individual stocks, you must research each firm to decide which are good picks.
 It requires time and expertise.
 The trade-off is that you might find something the stock analysts have overlooked.

 It's much easier to select mid-cap mutual funds.
 These funds are led by managers who know the mid-cap business inside and out.
 You still have to research them, but that reduces your risk.
 That's because funds provide diversification.
 They give you the best return for the least risk over time.

 You could also decide to go with exchange-traded funds that focus on mid-cap stocks.
 They have lower fees than mutual funds.
 On the downside, you will never outperform the market with an ETF.
 That's because their goal is to track the market.

-Mid caps have usually been around longer, so you can get more information about them through research.
+Mid-caps have been around longer than smaller companies so you can get more information about them through research.
 They have more of a track record and are a bit more stable.

 In fact, you must research before purchasing mid-cap stocks.
 These companies have different earnings and growth potential.

-For example, some may remain a mid-cap stock indefinitely.
+Some of these companies may remain with mid-cap stock indefinitely.
 Their business model may not allow them to grow any larger.
 They may be meeting all the demand for their product that exists.
 In another case, their management may not want to become a large-cap company.
 They may enjoy running a mid-size firm.

-Another way a mid cap could pay off is if a large-cap company decides to buy it.
-In that case, your stock might get converted to the large-cap stock.
+Another way a mid-cap could pay off is if a large-cap company decides to buy it.
+In that case, your stock might get converted to large-cap stock.
 If the switch is generous, you could gain a lot.